Resonant Spin Hall Effect of Light in Random Photonic Arrays: Resonant spin Hall effect

 For an arbitrary polarization of the incident beam, $I(L)$ is a weighted sum of the two exponential decays (\ref{eq:icte}).
 For a reason that will be discussed in the next section, the emergence of a nonzero spin Hall effect imposes the use of a laser populating both modes.
 In particular, for a balanced mixture of the two modes [see Eq. (\ref{eq:eisigma}) below], we have:

-It is instructive, at this stage, to display the coherent mode intensity as a function of the frequency $\omega-\omega_0$ relative to the lowest Mie resonance, see Fig. \ref{fig:max_intensity}.
+It is instructive, at this stage, to display the coherent mode intensity (\ref{eq:ictebis}) as a function of the frequency, see Fig. \ref{fig:max_intensity}.
 The intensity exhibits two local minima, corresponding to the two resonances at $\omega_0$ and $\omega_1$ [with the TM resonance at $\omega_1$ originating from $\Sigma_\text{TM}$ only, see Eq. (\ref{eq:SigmaTETM})].